What Are the Top Sports for Team Building That Work for Every Fitness Level?

 Formalize the Program (Month 4)

-After trial periodBased on 3 months of data, set up either a monthly sports event (if variety is preferred) or a seasonal league (if one sport dominated).
-For leagues: create consistent teams, track standings, run an 8-week season with a playoff.
-For monthly events: create a rotating calendar of the top 3 sports from your trial.
+After trial periodBased on 3 months of data, set up either a monthly sports night (if variety is preferred) or a seasonal league (if one sport dominated).
+For leagues: consistent teams, tracked standings, 8-week season with a playoff.
+For monthly events: a rotating calendar of the top 3 sports from your trial.
 Either way, this is where the program becomes self-sustaining — people build it into their routines.

-Based on the last 3 events, here's the plan going forward: Format: [Monthly sports night / 8-week league] Sport: [Chosen sport or rotation] When: [Day, Time — recurring] Where: [Venue] Teams: [Fixed for the season / Rotating each event] Season 1 kicks off: [Date] Playoff night: [Date] Sign up by [Date] and we'll finalize teams.
+Based on the last 3 events, here's the plan going forward: Format: [Monthly sports night / 8-week league] Sport: [Chosen sport or rotation] When: [Day, Time — recurring] Where: [Venue] Teams: [Fixed for the season / Rotating each event] Season 1 kicks off: [Date] Playoff night: [Date] Sign up by [Date] and we'll finalize teams — should be a good time.

 If you're on Actify, the platform manages team rosters, match scheduling, standings, and season leaderboards — so the organizer doesn't burn out by month 3.